liuboflyon145/lein-fruit/README.md

 The programming is done by using RoboVM's [wrapper classes](https://github.com/robovm/robovm/tree/master/cocoatouch/src/main/java/org/robovm/apple), as shown in the built-in template.
 Please note that REPL development and any use of `eval` is not supported.
 The built-in template uses a forked version of Clojure due to an [import issue](http://dev.clojure.org/jira/browse/CLJ-1315) that will be fixed in Clojure 1.7.

+**NOTE: This plugin stopped working with the latest versions of RoboVM (starting with the 1.0.0 alphas).
+It compiles but the iOS simulator just hangs.
+If you'd like to try working on the problem, follow the installation instructions below but use lein-fruit 0.2.1 and the [latest version of RoboVM](http://download.robovm.org/) instead.**

 ## Installation

 1. Get a computer running Mac OS X